Azeri SOCAR keeps BP as field operator, confirms output plan

 The head of Azeri SOCAR said it was working with BP on a plan to keep output roughly flat at the Azeri-Chirag-Guneshli (ACG) field through the end of the decade and was not looking at a change of operator there.
-It expects production of 33 million metric tonnes (36.37 million tons) this year and in 2013.
+It expects production of 33 million tonnes this year.

-“We are preparing a program which envisages oil production at ACG at 33-34 million tonnes in 2015-20,” SOCAR chief Rovnag Abdullayev told reporters.
+“We are preparing a programme which envisages oil production at ACG at 33-34 million tonnes in 2015-20,” SOCAR chief Rovnag Abdullayev told reporters.

 “The contract has not been changed,” Abdullayev said, referring to BP’s operatorship.
 “I think there is no need to use possibilities, which are envisaged by this contract.”